Yanrepin/FinalProject/README.md

 3. Build and run the app on an Android device or emulator.

 ## Dependencies
-- Firebase SDK: Firebase Authentication and Cloud Firestore Database
+- Firebase SDK: Firebase Authentication , Cloud Firestore Database , Cloud Storage
 - AndroidX Libraries

 ## Usage